Own-Data-Privateer/hoardy-mail/README.md

 - you run this tool's `imaparms delete` subcommand to expire old already-fetched messages from the original mail server (I prefer to expire messages `--older-than` some number of intervals between backups, just to be safe, but if you do backups directly after the `fetch`, or you like to live dangerously, you could delete old messages immediately), so that
 - when/if your account get cracked/hacked the attacker only gets your unfetched mail (+ configurable amount of yet to be removed messages), which is much better than them getting the whole last 20 years or whatever of your correspondence.
 (If your personal computer gets compromised enough, attackers will eventually get everything anyway, so deleting old mail from servers does not make things worse.
 But see some more thoughts on this below.)

-Also, you can run `imaparms fetch` with `--unflagged` command line option instead of the implied `--unseen` option, which will make it use the `FLAGGED` IMAP flag instead of the `SEEN` IMAP flag to track state, allowing you to run it simultaneously with tools that use the `SEEN` flag, like `fetchmail`, and then simply delete duplicated files.
+Also, you can run `imaparms fetch` with `--any-seen --unflagged` command line options instead of the implied `--unseen --any-flagged` options, which will make it use the `FLAGGED` IMAP flag instead of the `SEEN` IMAP flag to track state, allowing you to run it simultaneously with tools that use the `SEEN` flag, like `fetchmail`, and then simply delete duplicated files.
 I.e. if you are really paranoid, you could use that feature to check files produced by `fetchmail` and `imaparms fetch` against each other, see below.

 # Quickstart